shaheer08/shaheer08.github.io/README.md

 ### Markdown
 ## Day 1
-_We had a great great Session About What is Fab lab and Convinced us how to Almost make anything_.
+_We had a great great Session About What is Fab lab and Convinced us how to "Make Almost Anything"_.
 ![fab lab](https://user-images.githubusercontent.com/30692774/28934103-4cb9ab5e-789d-11e7-9e01-2a1906641b1f.jpg)
+## Day 2
+We got an idea about How to Document our Work Properly and had a session about Github Page creation.
+`shaheer` text

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for